 E mark from the Economic Commission for Europe (Economic Commission of Europe, referred to as ECE) regulations promulgated by (Regulation).
-ECE, including the current 28 countries of Europe, with the exception of EU member countries, also including Eastern Europe, Southern Europe, Africa and other countries.
+ECE, including the current 27 countries of the EU, with the exception of EU member countries, also including Eastern Europe, Southern Europe, Africa and other countries.

 You can find more information on the testing requirements by clicking on each link.